margo-py/ftw-de-journal/templates/personal/5-oct5-10-learnings.md

 - sounds hard to me.
 - Sounds like Quantum Computing.
 - Strategically divide tasks to finish it faster.
-- Like dividing data cleaning tasks to Rizza, She Ahn, Wish and CJ.
+- Like dividing data cleaning tasks to grpmates.
   - But instead of dividing, I did the task alone.
 - Now that I broke it down, I am able to understand it.
     - Learned **Communication Overhead**.